kanyesthaker/glo/README.md

 # glo
-A simple Lisp interpreter written in Golang
+An in-progress simple Lisp interpreter written in Golang